rvolz/BicBucStriim/README.md

 * shows the most recent titles on the index page
 * provides listing/filtering/searching of book titles, authors, tags and series
 * shows detail pages (including download & custom columns) for authors and books
-* speaks Dutch, English, French, German
+* speaks Dutch, English, French, German, Italian
-* is ready for mobile clients (tested with Kindle, iPhone, iPad)
+* is ready for mobile clients
-* provides access restrictions for users (optional, think "parental control")
+* provides access restrictions for users (optional, )
 * provides OPDS book catalogs for reading apps like Stanza
 * has an admin GUI for configuration
 * supports e-mailing of books